vincenthuupham/vincenthuupham.github.io/_posts/2026-04-22-esp32-temp-humidity-web-server.md

 ## Circuit

 Same DHT22 wiring as before, just without the fan circuit.
-Power, ground, and data line to a GPIO pin.
+Data line to GPIO15, power to the 3.3V pin, ground to GND.

 ## How It Works